 Step 1: Build your KML files

 KML (Keyhole Markup Language) is a common file type used for displaying geographic information.
 There are many programs that allow you to build and export custom map shapes as KML files, one of the simplest being Google’s “My Maps” program.
 After creating a new map, follow the instructions here to download the map as a KML file.
+Note that KMZ files are not able to be uploaded.
+They need to be converted to a KML file for use.

 The full KML standard supports a very large variety of different data types, allowing you to specify things like simple geometries, time-dependent feature, camera perspectives, and even guided tours.
 A full list of data types supported by KML can be found at the top of Google’s KML developer reference page.